garrettsgr/writeups/Titanic.md

-# Room Name - Titanic
+# Hack the Box - Titanic

 **Author:** Garrett Segura

 **Date:** 2025/9/19

 **Difficulty:** Easy

 **OS:**  Linux

 **Summary**: An easy Linux box involving a local file inclusion vulnerability that allows users to dump the database, retrieve credentials, and exploit an vulnerable binary to gain root level access.

 ---